esdc-devcop/esdc-devcop.github.io/docs/_guides/GitHubActions.md

 ## GitHub Actions/Pipelines

-Like Gitlab and Azure DevOps, you can have GitHub perform [Continuous Integration](cicd.html) pipelines to build your application and run tests on every push/Pull Request/merge to catch problems early.
-Github Actions can also be used for Continuous Delivery to deploy your applicationto cloud services or binary repositories (such as Nuget or Maven central), either triggered manually or automatically when a release is created.
+Like Gitlab and Azure DevOps, you can have GitHub perform [Continuous Integration](cicd.html) pipelines to build your applications and run tests on every push/Pull Request/merge to catch problems early.
+Github Actions can also be used for Continuous Delivery to deploy your application to cloud services or binary repositories (such as Nuget or Maven central), either triggered manually or automatically when a release is created.
 GitHub has action runners available supporting most commonly used programming languages on either Windows or Linux infrastructure.

 To get started, you can simply go to the "Actions" tab in your GitHub repository.
 GitHub has good documentation on [GitHub Actions](https://docs.github.com/en/actions), its [workflows](https://docs.github.com/en/actions/using-workflows/about-workflows) and their [syntax](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions).